Moriori praised for dedication, patience as $18m and apology settlement with Crown becomes law - NZ Herald

 Minister Meka Whaitiri said the reading was a time for celebration and spoke about the Moriori connection to Tūranganui-a-Kiwa.

 "I want to talk about my connection to Rēkohu as it's the birthplace of the Ringatū faith.
 On November 15 1865, as a result of the Waerenga-a-Hika siege in my home region of Tūranganui-a-Kiwa, Te Kooti Arikirangi Te Turuaki along with his followers from Rongowhaakata, Ngāi Tāmanuhiri, Te Aitanga a Mahaki, Te Whānau a Kai and Ngāriki Kaiputahi, were imprisoned at Rēkohu without trail, so hence my relationship.
-And on the journey [among those] who went with Te Kooti was my great-great-grandfather...
+And on the journey [among those] who went with Te Kooti was my great-great-grandfather.
 So as a descendent of the Turanga people I want to record my appreciation to the Moriori people who looked after my tipuna at that very trying time in our history."